microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Announcement

+* Profiler 2.0.0-beta is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.0.0-beta1).
+Read [What's new](./docs/WhatIsNew2_0.md) and [Migrate to Application Insights Profiler 2.0](./docs/Migrateto2_0.md).
+Follow the example of [quick start](./examples/QuickStart3_0/Readme.md) if you are building a new app service.

-~~.NET Core 3.0 is supported now!
+* ~~.NET Core 3.0 is supported now!
 Check out the new version: [1.1.7-beta1](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/1.1.7-beta1).~~
 The issue in 1.1.7-beta1 for .NET Core 3.0 has been fixed.
 Please update to [1.1.7-beta2](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/1.1.7-beta2).

 ## Description